How To Build Thought Leadership with Social Media Marketing Automation?

 HootSuite offers similar services to Buffer.
 Along with scheduling tools, it lets you track real-time updates and brand monitoring.

 SocialPilotis a mixture of Buffer and Hootsuite, offering every service possible for social media automation including scheduling, bulk scheduling, analytics, and much more.

 2. Automate Content Curation

 Thought leadership is not all about promoting yourself.
-It’s about spread best content for your users, even if it comes from the third party.
+It’s about spreading the best content for your users, even if it comes from a third party.
 I know you don’t have much time for sharing yours as well as others’ content.
 That’s why content curation helps you achieve this task.

 Content curation is gathering relevant content of a particular topic or field of expertise across the web.
 Big brands use content curation to generate more value for their users.

 Automating content curation is easier than automating content creation.
-All you have to do is find a tool, suggest your favourite topics or keywords and let it post relevant content on your behalf.
+All you have to do is find a tool, suggest your favorite topics or keywords and let it post relevant content on your behalf.